slow-cooked beef pot roast soup with roasted vegetables and lemon crema

 Remove stock pot from heat; cool 15 minutes.
 Strain stock through cheesecloth-lined colander into large bowl.

-This recipe is an excellent source of protein, niacin, vitamin B6, vitamin B12, iron, selenium, zinc and choline; and a good source of fiber.
+This recipe is an excellent source of Protein, Iron, Niacin, Vitamin B6, Vitamin B12, Zinc, Selenium, and Choline; and a good source of Dietary Fiber.